Tenure track and Professor of Practice recruitment

 The tenure track establishes a clear and standardized process for recruitment and promotion.
 Each particular recruitment or promotion is reviewed by a Departmental Tenure Track Committee set up for the purpose.
-The decision to recruit a tenure track candidate is merit-based and made on the recommendation of experts, both internal and external.
+The decision to recruit a tenure track candidate is merit- and potential-based and made on the recommendation of experts, both internal and external.
 See the description of the tenure track system of Aalto University at www.aalto.fi/en/tenuretrack .

 See the description of the Professor of Practice positions.